MyroG/MyroP-PvPKit/README.md

 - Select the `PvP System` prefab, navigate to the `PvP Game manager` component, and drag&drop the spawn points you created in the previous step into the `Spawn Points` fields
 - See "Settings" to see how you can customize the prefab

-> [!INFO]
+> [!NOTE]
-> If you want to test the Demo scene, you need to install the "Lit" shader package by z3y https://github.com/z3y/shaders
+> If you want to test the Demo scene, you need to install the "Lit" shader package by z3y https://github.com/z3y/shaders, otherwise you'll get the "Pink shader" error.
+I am just asking you to not reupload the scene as-is without making any major modifications, it is just a demo scene you can use for testing.

 > [!TIP]
 > By default, VRChat's player synchronisation is slow, you may experience the issue where you get killed by a player that hasn't appeared on the screen yet.
 The player syncing speed can be improved with additional packages, like Ikeiwa's BetterPlayerSync package https://github.com/Ikeiwa/BetterPlayerSync